Samuel-IG16/alx-higher_level_programming/0x03-python-data_structures/README.md

 # 0x03.
 Python - Data Structures: Lists, Tuples
 ## Description
-This project repository contains tasks that acheive the following learning objectives:
+This project directory contains tasks that acheive the following learning objectives:

 * Why Python programming is awesome
 * What are lists and how to use them